 Esther Fisher teaches in Drisha's collegiate programs as well as Talmud and Jewish studies at Midreshet Ein Hanatziv in Israel and is a facilitator and co-founder of 'Nigun Nashim' - Women's Beit Midrash of the Elga Stulman Woman's Institute for Jewish Studies of Hamidrasha in Oranim (an Educational Center for the Renewal of Jewish Life in Israel).
 She has an MA in Talmud from Hebrew University and is currently pursuing a PhD at the Gender Department of Bar Ilan University.
 Her academic interests include rabbinic literature, midrash and halakha, and their relation to gender and feminist theory and thought.

-Ruth Balinsky Friedman learns at Yeshivat Maharat.
-She studied in Drisha’s Beit Midrash Program and Scholars Circle and participated in the Collegiate and Graduate Student Immersion Program.
+Ruth Balinsky Friedman teaches in Drisha's high school program.
+She graduated from Yeshivat Maharat, studied in Drisha’s Beit Midrash Program and Scholars Circle, and participated in the Collegiate and Graduate Student Immersion Program.
 She serves as Rosh Beit Midrash of Uri L’Tzedek, has been a Rabbinic Fellow at Or Tzedek, and has taught in a variety of settings in New York and Chicago.
 She has a BA in Psychology and Jewish Studies from Barnard College.

 Talia Cottrell Furleiter taught in the Drisha Yesodot program and has an MA in Biblical and Talmudic Interpretation from Yeshiva University.
 She learned in Drisha’s Beit Midrash Program and has a BA in Politics and Religious Studies from New York University.